Using the GitLab-Gitaly chart

 containerSecurityContext Override container securityContext under which the Gitaly container is started

-containerSecurityContext.runAsUser 1000 Allow to overwrite the specific security context under which the Gitaly container is started
+containerSecurityContext.runAsUser 1000 Allow overwriting of the specific security context user ID under which the Gitaly container is started

 tolerations [] Toleration labels for pod assignment